-This report presents a summary of the economic contribution of Victoria's fisheries and aquaculture industries to the Victorian community.
+This report presents a summary of the economic contribution of New South Wales' fisheries and aquaculture industries to the New South Wales community.

 The FRDC on behalf of the Australian Government funded the National Fisheries and Aquaculture Industry Contributions Study (FRDC project 2017-210) to produce evidence of industry's contributions.
 The project was undertaken by the Institute for Marine and Antarctic Studies, University of Tasmania.
 As part of this project, BDO EconSearch was commissioned to provide an estimate of the economic contribution of Australia's fisheries and aquaculture industries in each state and territory to the Australian community, and to the relevant state or territory community, that is aimed at helping industry tell the story of its contribution.